2. MPSD HPC system#

 The MPSD HPC system consists of a heterogeneous set of compute nodes with different CPU features.
 This is reflected in the available software stack by providing both a generic set of modules that can be used on all nodes as well as specialised sets of modules for the different available (hardware) microarchitectures.
 The latter will only run on certain nodes.

-To demonstrate the use of mpsd-modules we activate the generic module set of the current software environment dev-23a.
+To demonstrate the use of mpsd-modules we activate the generic module set of the software environment 24a.
 These modules can be used on all HPC nodes.

 Now, we can list available modules.
-At the time of writing this produces the following output (truncated):
+At the time of writing this produces (truncated):

 Core/lmod Core/settarg (D)